 1) GTD Audio G-622L UHF 200 Channel Professional Wireless Microphone System

 The GTD Audio G 622L UHF 200 Channel Professional Wireless Microphone System delivers very superior sound qualities and professional features.
 This mic is designed to be used on a wide range of applications.
 Its 100 selectable channels and frequency scanner enables it to become a very powerful system that can be used on so many occasions that require professional recording.
 This wireless mics system can support up to 30 microphones and 15 receivers without any of the device having to interfere with each other.

 Some of it unique features include;

-- Comes with automatic frequency scanning that finds and set the best available channel.
+- It comes with automatic frequency scanning that finds and set the best available channel.

-- An adjustable Gain control that changes the mic sensitivity.
+- Adjustable Gain control that changes the mic sensitivity.

 - An automatic transmitter that easily synchronizes with the receiver.